-One letter must be from an instructor of a science course taken within the last three (3) years detailing: attendance, punctuality, dependability, student's application to his/her studies, skills in the field, relationship with other students and faculty, initiative, communication skills.
+One letter must be from an instructor of a science course taken within the last three (3) years detailing: attendance, punctuality, dependability, student's application to his/her studies, skills in the field, relationship with other students and faculty, initiative, and communication skills.

-The second letter must be written by an adult not related to you, who has know you for at least one year and who can attest to your character and state why they think you are appropriate for a health care profession.
+The second letter must be written by an adult not related to you, who has known you for at least one year and who can attest to your character and state why they think you are appropriate for a health care profession.
 The letters must be typed, dated not more than six months prior to the time of application, and signed.

 Completion of as many of these courses as possible will increase your chances of acceptance into the program (see Selection Criteria).
 Courses must be completed with a grade of "C" or better in order to be eligible for the Associate in Science Degree and for eligibility to sit for certification examinations as required by our accreditation.